Peach Jam

 Peaches have a moderate level of pectin.
 Pectin is a natural fiber found in fruits that is often used as a gelling agent in jams and jellies.

 This jam turns out perfectly fine without it.
-If you prefer a more gel-like consistency, you might want to add pectin.
+If you prefer a more gel-like consistency, consider adding pectin.
 Be sure to follow the package instructions for the correct proportions.

 Purpose of lemon juice